githubEdit

 • README.md - Should contain Project goals, big picture, list of features, developer's workflow to contribute to repo.

-• Project Boards to keep tracking releases, milestones, features and project status.
+• Project Boardsarrow-up-right to keep tracking releases, milestones, features and project status.

 • Roadmap should include short and long term goals.

-• Changelog - Automatically generate changelog as part for release process.
+• Changelog - Automatically generatearrow-up-right changelog as part for release process.

-• Code Owners - CODEOWNERS file contain resources who own specific module in the repository and who should review before PRs are merged.
+• Code Ownersarrow-up-right - CODEOWNERSarrow-up-right file contain resources who own specific module in the repository and who should review before PRs are merged.

-• Architecture Decision Record (ADR) - is a document that captures an important architectural decision made along with its context and consequences.
+• Architecture Decision Record (ADR)arrow-up-right - is a document that captures an important architectural decision made along with its context and consequences.

 • Style Guide - Coding Style Guide